 It is to the credit of all those involved that it has grown so successfully from what amounted to very modest beginnings.

 The organisation was formed relatively late in the Troubles in response to specific need.
-Whilst initially concerned with the bereaved, in 1995 the remit was expanded to include those who were injured and/or traumatised in The Troubles.
+Whilst initially concerned with the bereaved, in 1995 the remit was expanded to include those who were injured and/or traumatised in the Troubles/Conflict in Northern Ireland.

 The first Centre opened its doors in Arthur Street in the centre of Belfast in 1991, before relocating to 523 Antrim Road.
 During those early days the organisation experienced a time of rapid growth with Welfare Advice, a Youth Service and additional therapeutic interventions being added to existing Outreach Befriending and Social Support programmes.